 Boys may have an easier time getting into some colleges.
-Nationally, there is a 60/40 ratio of girls/boys in campus.
+Nationally, there is a 60/40 ratio of girls/boys on most campuses.
 Yes, there are more girls going to college than boys.
 Colleges that wish to balance their gender ratio may take a less qualified boy.
 An interesting Time Magazine article from April 2008 entitled "Affirmative Action for Boys" article explains more.
-Still true in 2017.
+Still true in 2020.

 Check out the example of Merrimack College at CollegeBoard.org.
 Click on "Paying" link on the left, then Financial Aid by the Numbers tab.

 On one end of the spectrum, for example, you have Wellesley College whose percents are generous at 90% grants and 10% loans.
 (That's if you can get into this highly selective women's college!)

 Consider University of Maine Orono: sure, it is less expensive to go there in the short term, but check out the "average indebtedness at graduation" number from college board.com: $34,000.
 The percents: 51% of the average financial aid package is a loan, while 49% of the package is grants.
 It is not fair to compare a state university with a highly selective private school, but I do this to illustrate the point: do the research and know what you are getting into!

 Some parents say "I'll never qualify for financial aid."
 You don't know until you apply.
 See if the formula shows your family as needy or not (at the bottom: "estimate your aid").
 The EFC at the end of the process is the number you are looking for.
 Also, each college has a Net Price Calculator on their financial aid page.
 Parents can input their income and assets and find out how much that college may cost.